 Pursuant to Section 1100 of Title X of the Act, authority for the creation and maintenance of a national registration system for residential mortgage loan originators (“MLOs”), as required by Section 1507 of the Secure and Fair Enforcement for Mortgage Licensing Act, 12 U.S.C 5106 (the “S.A.F.E.
 Act”), was transferred to the Bureau by an amendment to the S.A.F.E.
 Act.

 This national registration system, known as the Nationwide Mortgage Licensing System and Registry (“NMLSR” or the “Federal Registry”), allows MLOs employed by federal agency regulated institutions to register and submit required information about themselves and their backgrounds as required under Section 1507 of the S.A.F.E.
 Act, 12 U.S.C.
 5106, or its implementing regulation, 12 CFR 1007.
-More information about this system is available at .
+Get more information about this system at the .

 Who is covered?
 The system allows for the registration of mortgage loan originators (“MLO”) in a national registry, as required by the S.A.F.E.
 Act.